ShorelineCrypto/cheetahcoin/doc/Chromebook/x64/README.md

 ## Linux Terminal CLI or Desktop GUI wallet for mining?

-For NENG cpu mining purpose, either CLI wallet or GUI QT wallet was tested working in Chromebook.
+For CHTA cpu mining purpose, either CLI wallet or GUI QT wallet was tested working in Chromebook.
 You can run either of the software to run a full node and for the purpose of CPU mining.

 ## run GUI QT wallet in Chromebook

  ```
- hlu@penguin:~$ cd  nengcoin_2.1.0_x86_64_linux-gnu
+ hlu@penguin:~$ cd  cheetahcoin_2.1.0_x86_64_linux-gnu
- hlu@penguin:~/nengcoin_2.1.0_x86_64_linux-gnu$ ./nengcoin-qt &
+ hlu@penguin:~/cheetahcoin_2.1.0_x86_64_linux-gnu$ ./cheetahcoin-qt &
 ```

-Above in linux terminal will pop NENG QT wallet in chromebook desktop.
+Above in linux terminal will pop CHTA QT wallet in chromebook desktop.

 ## Copy the conf file and restart wallet
  QT wallet in penguin container may show no connections.
 Copy the conf file with below command:

 ```
-hlu@penguin:~$  cp nengcoin.conf ~/.nengcoin/
+hlu@penguin:~$  cp cheetahcoin.conf ~/.cheetahcoin/
 ```

- Then restart the QT GUI wallet, NENG should start to sync.
-Note fully synced to latest block is required in order to CPU mining NENG with Cheetah_Cpuminer
+ Then restart the QT GUI wallet, CHTA should start to sync.
+Note fully synced to latest block is required in order to CPU mining CHTA with Cheetah_Cpuminer

 ## FAQ - Linux Terminal Basic Keyboard